bioimageit/bioimageit/docs/documentation/getting_started.md

 - and "Convert image: output_image" which is the output image paths of the "Convert image" node.
 The "output_image" parameter is "{input_image.stem}_ome.tiff" by default.
 BioImageIT will replace the value "{input_image.stem}" by the stem value (file name without extension) at the column "input_image".
 See more in the [Automatic output values]() section.

 Execute the workflow to convert the 4 images.

 Add 3 "Extract channel" nodes and connect them after the "Convert image" node.
 Set their "channel" parameter to a constant value of 0, 1 and 2 respectively ; and rename them accordingly by double-clicking on their name (on the node header on the canvas).
 Execute the workflow to extract the 3 images.

 Create two "Atlas" nodes (from the "Detection" category), put them after the "Extract channel 0" & "Extract channel 1" nodes, and rename them accordingly.
 Set their "gaussian_std" parameters to 120, and their "p_value" parameters to 0,00001.
 See the [Finding optimal parameters in BioImageIT]() section to learn more about searching the parameters space.

+Execute the workflow to detect the spots in channels 1 & 2.

+Create two "Connected components" nodes (from the "SimpleITK > Custom" category), put them after the "Atlas 0" and "Atlas 1" nodes and rename them accordingly.
+Execute the workflow to detect the connected components.

+Create a "Sam" node (from the "Segmentation" category) and put it after the "Extract channel 2" node.
+Execute the workflow to compute the sam detections.

+Create two "Label overlaps" nodes (from "SimpleITK > Custom" category), put them after the "Connected components 0" and "Connected components 1" nodes, and rename them accordingly.
+Connect the output of the "Sam" node to their inputs.
+Make sure the input parameter "label1" is set to the "Sam: segmentation" column for both "Label overlaps" nodes, and "label2" is set to the "Connected component N: labeled_image" column (and not "Connected component N: labeled_image_rgb").
+Execute the workflow to compute the overlaps.

+Note that unlike the nodes we used until now, the "Label overlaps" nodes do not generate new images.
+Yet, the DataFrame they generate is not filled with the output image paths, but with the details of the label overlaps.
+The "label 1" column lists the connected components of the first input image (the Sam segmentation of the nuclei in our case), the "label 2" column lists the connected components of the second input image (the Atlas spot detections) overlapping those nuclei.
+The "overlap" column corresponds to the number of pixels shared by the two connected components.
+Note that there are numerous connected components overlapping the label 1 in the Sam segmentation since it corresponds to the background.
+We will see how to filter those out in the next step.